 One common tool did emerge across all panelists as an area of new and priority investment – Cloud Security Posture Management (CSPM).
 Stead noted, “the pandemic forced the business to accelerate its digital transformation which required [security] to quickly get control of our cloud environment.
 CSPM helped us to do that quickly.”

 “In the midst of every crisis, lies great opportunity.”

 All the panelists spoke about how the crisis spurred a new sense of urgency behind several key initiatives that needed support for some time.
 Falcone said, “topics that were politically sensitive suddenly became [less] contentious and people were more open to embracing the need for additional controls such as multi-factor authentication or end point response tools.”
 A key theme for the panelists was how messaging the crisis and associated struggles helped to provide practical context and attention to initiatives that may not have gotten support otherwise.

 While organizations across all industries have grappled with similar challenges during the pandemic, information security continues to face unique hurdles in a return to normalcy.
 For many security teams, “normal” meant already being at the brink in terms of a talent shortage, sporadic organizational support and a dynamic threat landscape.
-Security teams should ensure that the lessons learned during these trials are kept top of mind, as the resilience, ingenuity and flexibility gained out of necessity should continue to lead to innovative solutions and an ability to face the future with confidence.
+Security teams should ensure that the lessons learned during these trials are kept top of mind, as the resilience, ingenuity and flexibility gained out of necessity should continue to lead to innovative solutions for future success.